 There are not many people who actively look forward to the ageing process.
-There are a litany of products that exist for anti ageing.
-Products such as wrinkle prevention and removal creams, hair dyes, and skin revitalizers are all available because of a fear of aging.
+There are a litany of products that exist for anti-ageing.
+Products such as wrinkle prevention and removal creams, hair dyes, and skin revitalizers are all available because of a fear of ageing.
 In fact, there is a term for those with an obsessive fear of aging: Gerascophobia.
 The cold truth is that we all age if we are lucky enough, as nothing in life is guaranteed.

 Worrying about things that will happen when we age will not change a thing.
 If anything, it will cause more stress than we can handle.
 Thus, below are eight common things people worry about when they get older and what to do about them.

 Our joint health matters.
 Without our joints, we would be stationary.
 When our joints start to age, wear and tear occurs.
 This is in part due to the decrease in bone density as we age, which can lead to an increase in risk fracture.
 In addition, due to a lack of cushioning in our joints that leads to bone-on-bone contact, we may also develop arthritis or require hip and knee replacements as we age.
 However, this does not have to be the case.
 According to Medicine Net, walking and weight lifting can help us avoid these issues.
 By how much is unknown, but the reasoning is that the stronger our muscles and bones are, the less likely a fracture or disease may occur.
 So speak with your doctor about an exercise regimen to keep your bones in great shape!